Ann-Margret: Career

-Music
+Music career

-Ann-Margret began recording for RCA Victor in 1961.
-Her first RCA Victor recording was "Lost Love".
-Her debut album, And Here She Is: Ann-Margret, was recorded in Hollywood, arranged and conducted by Marty Paich.
+Ann-Margret began recording for RCA Victor in 1961, first recording "Lost Love".
+Her debut album And Here She Is ...
+Ann-Margret was recorded in Hollywood, arranged and conducted by Marty Paich.
 Later albums were produced in Nashville with Chet Atkins on guitar, the Jordanaires (Elvis Presley's backup singers), and the Anita Kerr Singers, with liner notes by mentor George Burns.
-She had a sexy, throaty contralto singing voice, and RCA Victor attempted to capitalize on the 'female Elvis' comparison by having her record a version of "Heartbreak Hotel" and other songs stylistically similar to Presley's.
-She scored the minor success "I Just Don't Understand" (from her second LP), which entered the Billboard Top 40 in the third week of August 1961 and stayed six weeks, peaking at number 17.
-The song was later performed by The Beatles and was recorded during a live performance at the BBC (recorded on July 16, 1963, and broadcast on August 20, 1963).
+She had a sexy, throaty contralto singing voice, and RCA Victor attempted to capitalize on the "female Elvis" comparison by having her record a version of "Heartbreak Hotel" and other songs stylistically similar to Presley's.
+She scored a minor success with "I Just Don't Understand" (from her second LP), which entered the Billboard Top 40 in August 1961 and stayed six weeks, peaking at number 17; the song was later performed by the Beatles in 1963.
+In 1962, Ann-Margret was nominated for a Grammy Award for Best New Artist.

 Her only charting album was Beauty and the Beard (1964), on which she was accompanied by trumpeter Al Hirt.
-Ann-Margret appeared on The Jack Benny Program in 1961 (season 11, episode 24).
-She also sang at the Academy Awards presentation in 1962, singing the Oscar-nominated song "Theme from Bachelor in Paradise."
+Other career highlights included appearing on The Jack Benny Program in 1961 and singing the Bachelor in Paradise theme at the 34th Academy Awards in 1962.
 Her contract with RCA Victor ended in 1966.

-In 1962, Ann-Margret was nominated for a Grammy Award for Best New Artist.
+In 1963, Life Magazine mentioned that her recordings had sold in excess of half a million units.

-In the late 1970s and early 1980s, she had hits on the dance charts, the most successful being 1979's "Love Rush," which peaked at number eight on the disco/dance charts.
+In the late 1970s and early 1980s, she had hits on the dance charts, the most successful being 1979's "Love Rush", which peaked at number eight on the disco/dance charts.
 In 2001, working with Art Greenhaw, she recorded the album God Is Love: The Gospel Sessions.
-The album went on to earn a Grammy nomination (forty years since her first) and also a Dove Award nomination for best album of the year in a gospel category.
+The album went on to earn a Grammy nomination (forty years after her first) and also a Dove Award nomination for gospel album of the year.
 Her album Ann-Margret's Christmas Carol Collection, also produced and arranged by Greenhaw, was recorded in 2004.

-Acting

-1960s
+2011 saw the release of God is Love: The Gospel Sessions 2.

+In 2023, she went back into the studio to record a full-length album of new recordings for Cleopatra Records.
+"Born to Be Wild" featured 13 covers including "Splish Splash", "Earth Angel", "Son of a Preacher Man", and a new take on "Teach Me Tonight" featuring Pat Boone.
+Other guest performers included Pete Townshend, The Fuzztones, Paul Shaffer, The Oak Ridge Boys, and more.
+The album was released on 14 April 2023, on vinyl, compact disc, and all streaming platforms.